 On average, microneedling costs anywhere from $100 to $700 per session, depending on the size of the area being covered.
 Most sessions cost around $300 and you may need more than one session to achieve the desired result.

 You should also know that microneedling is considered a cosmetic procedure, so it is unlikely to be covered by your insurance.
 If you’re worried about the cost, ask your care center staff about financing options.

 In addition to considering the cost of the procedure itself, you should also think about costs associated with your recovery.
 Though microneedling is a minimally invasive procedure, you may want to take a few days off work until the irritation subsides.
 Factor this into your plan when thinking about the costs associated with microneedling.

-There is no way that having your skin punctured hundreds of times won’t cause any pain, but your doctor will apply a topical anesthetic about 30 minutes prior to the procedure to help dull the pain.
-Know that longer needles will hurt more, but most microneedling procedures are performed using needles that are less than 1mm long.
+There is no way that having your skin punctured hundreds of times won’t cause any pain, but your healthcare provider will apply a topical anesthetic about 30 minutes prior to the procedure to help dull the pain.
+Know that longer needles will hurt more, but most microneedling procedures that are performed by healthcare providers use needles that are 0.5mm to 2mm long..
 After the procedure, you should expect to feel some irritation and your skin will be a little red—like a sunburn—for a few days after.

 If, after undergoing your first microneedling procedure, you aren’t sure you can endure another, know that your skin will become thicker as it heals.
-In each subsequent session, however, the doctor will insert the needles a little deeper each time.
+In each subsequent session, however, the healthcare provider insert the needles a little deeper each time.
 Depending on your tolerance for pain, this can range from minor discomfort to a burning sensation.

 Though typically used for anti-aging, microneedling can also be used to reduce the appearance of atrophic scarring such as acne scars.
 An atrophic scar is an indented scar that heals below the outer layer of skin.
 It happens when the skin is unable to regenerate skin tissue and it is often the result of acne or chickenpox.